vincentlp/UpgradeChallenge/README.md

 The island is big enough to host a single campsite so everybody is very excited to visit.
 In order to regulate the number of people on the island, it was decided to come up with an online web application to manage the reservations.
 You are responsible for design and development of a REST API service that will manage the campsite reservations.

 To streamline the reservations a few constraints need to be in place:
-- The campsite will be free for all._
+- The campsite will be free for all.
 - The campsite can be reserved for max 3 days.
 - The campsite can be reserved minimum 1 day(s) ahead of arrival and up to 1 month in advance.
-Reservations can be cancelled anytime.
+- Reservations can be cancelled anytime.
-- For sake of simplicity assume the check-in & check-out time is 12:00 AM
+- For sake of simplicity assume the check-in & check-out time is 12:00 AM.

 ## IMPLEMENTATION

-The application expose few endpoints, depending on the namespace:
+The application exposes few endpoints, depending on the namespace:
 - Availability Controller
   - getAvailabilities _(all available dates in your date range)_
 - Reservation Controller